aris-infosec/ssd-recovery-resistance/README.md

 |         91–100% | CRITICAL               |
 |           >100% | BEYOND RATED ENDURANCE |

-The tool also records `Data Units Written`, because `Percentage Used` may remain unchanged for substantial additional write activity.
+The value is a controller estimate and should not be interpreted as a guarantee of the exact remaining physical NAND lifetime.

 ---

-# Security Profiles
+## 14. Security Profiles

-## Normal
+### Normal

 **1 run**